dhsouthbend/databases/sections/3b-pythonic.md

 conn.commit()
 ```

 What might be the advantage of such an approach?
-XXX Add longer explanation here?
-XXX
+It is cleaner, and after a bit of practice with Python, easier to read.
+Being more compact, it is easier to take in with one glance.

 [<<< Back](3-insertdata.md) - [Next >>>](4-updatefield.md)